All Episodes

 Did she go to school for something in particular?

-And she started, she loved teaching high school, but um, as she had me, and then later my sister, she ended up teaching kindergarten for a while because it was really no daycare near us because most moms were home.
+My mother was a teacher, and she started, she loved teaching high school, but as she had me and then later my sister, she ended up teaching kindergarten for a while because there was really no daycare near us because most moms were home.

-If your mom was the only one working outside the home, did the other wives look at her ascance or do you have any sense of any of that?
+If your mom was the only one working outside the home, did the other wives look at her askance?

 Oh, yeah, definitely.

-You the uh my mom was regarded as sort of an oddity, and she it was a little hard for I think it was hard for her.
+My mom was regarded as sort of an oddity, and she was a little hard for, I think it was hard for her, it was a little hard for me.

-And then later, some of the women in that neighborhood started uh going out to work for pay and things.
+And then later, some of the women in that neighborhood started going out to work for pay and things.

-It wasn't like they weren't working, they just were working in the house, and certainly that was regarded as as uh you know what women should do at that time.
+And certainly that was regarded as what women should do at that time.

-As Karen went through school, first high school, then college, she was on the path to becoming a journalist.
+As Karen went through school, first high school, then college, she was on the path to becoming a journalist, something she'd longed for since her Harriet the Spy days.

 Her path was clear.